augmentable-dev/tickgit/README.md

   --- 1/3 tasks completed (2 remaining)
   --- 33% completed

-  ✅ Construct the engines:
+  ✅ Construct the engines
-  ⏳ Attach the engines:
+  ⏳ Attach the engines
-  ⏳ Thoroughly test the engines:
+  ⏳ Thoroughly test the engines
 ```

 ### Why is this useful?